ojeda-e/old.ojeda-e.github.io/_posts/2021-06-22-The_project.md

 -   When and where will I find the `membrane_curvature` tool?

-The membrane curvature tool is expected to be part of the MDAnalysis analysis package in future versions of MDAnalysis.
+The membrane curvature tool is expected to be part of the [MDAnalysis] analysis package in future versions.
 A sample of how it is expected to work in the future looks like this

 ```